Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: General formalism

 In Fig.~\ref{fig:S4} the distribution of the relative error and the normalized difference between $Z_0$ and $Z_1$ can be seen, showing a clear peak near zero, which is the expected behavior for symmetric centers.

 The distributions also show that for smaller $A$ parameters, the peak near zero is larger, which means that the approximation will be better by using smaller widths for the same symmetric centers.

-After observing the behavior of the relative errors under specific parameter sets, we could deduce the following statement for 1+1 dimensions: \begin{itemize} \item If we set the $c_k$ centers to be symmetric around zero, with some corresponding $A$ width parameter, then the path integral can be approximated by a separable form in momentum space that is shown in Eq.~\ref{eq:S} with an accuracy of a few percent for $\ln Z$. \end{itemize} The simulations shown here have been done only in 1+1 dimensions, however, the situation does not change in higher dimensions.
+After observing the behavior of the relative errors under specific parameter sets, we could deduce, that if we set the $c_k$ centers to be symmetric around zero, with some corresponding $A$ width parameter, then the path integral can be approximated by a separable form in momentum space that is shown in Eq.~\ref{eq:S} with an accuracy of a few percent for $\ln Z$.

+The achieved accuracy shown in these examples is a property of the approximation strictly between $Z_0$ and $Z_1$ and does not represent the full accuracy of the RBF approximation of the path integral, which also depends on the accuracy between the applied RBF network and the $F(\phi)$ function.
+In general, the former gives an upper limit that depends on the number and distribution of the centers and the width parameters and cannot be improved systematically by, e.g., introducing more kernels.
+On the other hand, the latter can be improved by, e.g., using more kernels at specific parts, where the $F(\phi)$ function might need a better resolution.
+Due to the universal approximation property of the RBF networks, in theory this could be improved 'indefinitely'.
+The full accuracy of the RBF approximation, however, will still depend on both terms, therefore, it cannot be systematically improved to achieve a perfect approximation.

+The simulations shown here have been done in 1+1 dimensions, however, the situation does not change in higher dimensions.
 The actual values of the centers and widths and the corresponding relative errors will change, but the original statement, as the path integral could be approximated by a good accuracy, stays the same.

+Lastly, let us also show on a tractable example that the approximation is valid even when we include all the possible combinations in the $K^{N_tN_x}$ sum.
+Let us set up $K=4$ centers in a symmetric fashion around zero as $c_k=[-0.5,-0.16,0.16,0.5]$ and compare $\ln Z_0$ and $\ln Z_1$ using all the combinations on a $3 \times 3$ lattice, in which case the number of terms will be $4^{9}=262144$.
+The results can be followed in Fig.~\ref{fig:FULL}, where the calculations have been done for a set of width parameters ($A$) between $0.2$ and $2$.
+The results show a very good (under a percent) accuracy, which is consistent with our previous calculations using $N_C<K^{N_tN_x}$ samples.

 To summarize the method in 1+1 dimensions, let us write down the steps and the resulting approximation for the path integral in Eq.~\ref{eq:41}: